maartene/AoC2024/Day04/NOTES.md

 - ✅ Lets find XMAS when the input is XMAS
 - ✅ Lets find XMAS when the word is somewhere in a string
 - ✅ Start of string, end of string
+- 🚧 Detect the word XMAS in a string more than once
 - ⚠️ Make the example input pass
 - ⚠️ Import the input data